MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 ---
 lab:
-    title: 'Load Data in Power BI Desktop'
+    title: 'Load Transformed Data in Power BI Desktop'
     module: 'Clean, Transform, and Load Data in Power BI'
 ---

-# Load Data in Power BI Desktop
+# Load Transformed Data in Power BI Desktop

 ## **Lab story**

-### This lab should take approximately 45 minutes

-In this lab, you'll apply transformations to each of the queries created in the previous lab.
+In this lab, you'll use data cleansing and transformation techniques to start shaping your data model.
 You'll then apply the queries to load each as a table to the data model.

 In this lab you learn how to:

 - Apply various transformations
-- Apply queries to load them to the data model
+- Load queries to the data model

-## **Exercise 1: Load Data**

-In this exercise, you'll apply transformations to each of the queries created in the previous lab.

-### **Task 1: Get started**
+**This lab should take approximately 45 minutes.**

+## **Get started**

 In this task, you'll set up the environment for the lab.

 *Important: If you completed the previous lab in the same VM, skip to the next task.*

 1. Open Power BI Desktop.

 	*Tip: By default, the Getting Started dialog box opens in front of Power BI Desktop.
 You can choose to sign-in, and then close the pop-up.*

     ![Power BI Desktop icon](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image1.png)